 Step 4 – Speak to your lighting designer

-Now that you have determined the area you need illuminated, the time the lights need to operate and the lighting requirements, it is time to talk to your lighting designer.
-They will help you determine the best fixture, height of fixture mounting, placement, etc. to complete the project successfully.
-They should also provide you a lighting layout to show you how your design will look once installed.
+Now that you have determined the area you need to be illuminated, the time the lights need to operate, and the lighting requirements, it is time to talk to your lighting designer.
+They will help you determine the best fixture, the height of fixture mounting, placement, etc. to complete the project successfully.
+They should also provide you with a lighting layout to show you how your design will look once installed.

 Step 5 – Figure where the poles would need to be installed

-The final step is to decide if you want solar powered parking lot lights or standard grid tied electrical lights.
-If your parking lot already exists or is still in development and planning phases, and there is no electric existing where the lights need to be installed, opt for a solar powered solution.
+The final step is to decide if you want solar-powered parking lot lights or standard grid-tied electrical lights.
+If your parking lot already exists or is still in development and planning phases, and there is no electricity existing where the lights need to be installed, opt for a solar-powered solution.
 This will cost less than bringing in the power lines, especially when trenching the lines or tearing up existing concrete, while also providing you lower costs overall as there will be no electric bill ever for the lighting.